bensadeh/circumflex/README.md

 clx
 ```

+Press <kbd>i</kbd> to show available keymaps and settings.

 ## Overview

 ### Features

-`circumflex` is a TUI application that lets you browse Hacker News in your terminal.
-It can list submissions by category
+`circumflex` is a text-based user interface (TUI) application that lets you browse Hacker News in your terminal.
+It can
-and show the comment section.
-It is made to look clean and unobtrusive across different color schemes.
+list submissions by category and show the comment section.
+It is made to look good across different color schemes.

 `circumflex` does not support any login related functionality.